top of page

 Oil and gas royalties are a percentage of the proceeds from the sale of oil and gas given to the mineral owner.

-What is the Difference Between Mineral Interests and Royalty Interests?
+What is the Difference Between Mineral Interests and Mineral Royalties?

 A mineral interest is the real property interest created in oil and gas after the mineral estate is severed from the surface estate.
 Typically, a mineral interest is severed by a conveyance or a reservation when a property owner sells their minerals and retains the surface rights.
 In other words, someone owns the mineral interests when they own the mineral rights.
 It's important to note that entities or individuals can also own portions of mineral rights.